 - specific duties and any additional duties;

-- overtime rates for working outside set time;
+- overtime rates for working outside set times;

-- annual recreation leave, sick leave, special leave, pay on public holidays etcetera;
+- annual recreation leave, sick leave, special leave, pay on public holidays etc;

 - conditions of termination.